pranigopu/appliedStatistics/expansion/QP-Quantifying Probability.md

 _The need for such a generalisation and formalisation is to allow us to talk about probability in an unambiguous but sufficiently generalised context while making the presentation of these ideas more concise (thus easier to retain)_.
 <br><br>

 What is probability, and when does probability come into the picture?
 Cognition has two basic states, namely ignorance and knowledge.
 In ignorance, we have no information about the nature of the object of cognition, so we have no certainty whatsoever about any of its potential.
 In knowledge, we have all the information about the _essential_ nature of the object of cognition - essential within a given context - to have certainty about its potential, i.e. about how it will act or be acted upon.
-However, cognition is not binary; when learning the nature of something, we do not go always from no knowledge to full knowledge (full within a given context).
+However, cognition is not binary; when learning the nature of something, we do not go always from no knowledge to full knowledge - full within a given context.
 There may be and often are states of cognition for partial information, so that we may know only part of the object's potential.
 In essence, probability is the quantification of the level of certainty or uncertainty we have regarding some aspect of the potential of an object of cognition, which may be an entity, an environment, a phenomenon, etc.

 ### Random process (_a preliminary concept_)
 Random process is a process with a defined set of possible outcomes wherein one or all factors key to its outcomes are unknown, for practical or other reasons.
-A process is specific aspect of the behaviour of an object of cognition, while an outcome is a specific aspect of the potential of this object regarding this behaviour.
+A process is specific aspect of the behaviour of an object of cognition, while an outcome is specific aspect of the potential of this object regarding this behaviour.
 Thus, "random process" generalises the concept of a specific aspect of the behaviour an unknown object of cognition in a specific context which we can only come to know - for practical or other reasons - by observing the outcomes it produces.
 Hence, we can generalise the concept of probability as the quantification of the information we have about potential outcomes of a random process.

 ### Quantifying probabilities as proportions
 Let us begin by quantifying certainty about a certain outcome as $1$ and $0$, wherein $1$ quantifies the certainty of the outcome being observed and $0$ quantifies the certainty of the outcome not being observed.
 We do not choose these values arbitrarily; they are based on the idea of expected proportions.
 If something is certain to be observed in a given context, we expect it to be observed in $100$% of the cases wherein the given context holds.
 Similarly, if something is certain to not be observed in a given context, we expect it to be observed in $0$% of the cases wherein the context holds.
 If we are uncertain, our expectation has to be between $0$% and $100$%, since an uncertain outcome may be observed only some of the times, i.e. some proportion of the times less than $1$ but greater than $0$.
 In this light, we see that probability is the quantification of expectations (more specifically, the expectations about the outcomes of a random process).

 ### Measure
 Consider a random process $\theta$.
 It is clear that some but any outcome of $\theta$ will certainly be observed; we have this certainty at any moment.
-At a given moment, since each set of outcomes of $\theta$ have some probability of being observed while the probability of observing some but any outcome of $\theta$ is $1$, it follows that the sum of the probabilities of each pairwise disjoint subset of outcomes that together make up the set of all possible outcomes is $1$.
+At a given moment, since each set of outcomes of $\theta$ have some probability of being observed but the probability of observing some but any outcome of $\theta$ is $1$, it follows that sum of the probabilities of each pairwise disjoint subset of outcomes that together make up the set of all possible outcomes is $1$.
 In other words, each of these subsets of outcomes may be expected to be observed in only some proportion of cases, but together, their proportion of being observed must add up to $1$ as together they make up the whole of the potential of $\theta$ in the given context.
 Seeing probabilities as "proportional" potential helps us see that the probability of any subset of the set of all possible outcomes is a part of the whole.
 It is handy, then, that there is a concept that formalises such "proportional" quantification of a set, namely, the concept of "measure".
 Using this concept, we can define probability as a kind of measure, thus being able to apply the properties of measures in general to probabilities in particular.
 <br><br>

 A measure is a function that maps each subset of a given set $X$ to a non-negative real value called "mass" (_the non-negativity property_), such that the mass of $X$ as a whole is the total mass of pairwise disjoint subsets of $X$ that together make up $X$ (_the additivity property_).
 Note, of course, that the subset may be a set with but one element.
 A measure generalises and formalises the concept of quantifying some aspect of each subset of a set that is present in the subset as a part of the whole.
 For example, a counting measure quantifies the size of a subset; each subset's size is a part of the size of the set as a whole.
 Other examples of measures present in subsets of a set as parts of a whole are area of a shape and its parts, volume of a solid and its parts, the probability of some and all of the outcomes of a random process, etc.

 ### Probability measure & distribution
 A probability measure is the formalisation of probability as a kind of measure.
 Often denoted as $\mathbb{P}$, a probability measure is a measure that maps each subset of a given set to a real value from $0$ to $1$ called "probability mass", with the probability mass of the set as a whole being $1$.
 Given that it formalises the concept of the probability of outcomes of a given random process, it is clear that the way mapping between outcomes and probabilities is done depends on the random process in question.
-This reinforces the fact that "probability measure" as such is a kind of measure, i.e. as such, it refers to a class of measures; a probability measure $\mathbb{P}$ applied to a particular random process represents a particular probability measure, a particular _distribution_ of probabilities.
+This reinforces the fact that "probability measure" as such is a kind of measure, i.e. as such, it refers to a class of measures; a probability measure $\mathbb{P}$ applied to a particular random process represents a particular _distribution_ of probabilities.
 To rephrase, **_a probability distribution is a probability measure applied to a particular random process_**.

 ## 2. Studying populations with probability
 Now, we shall define (if necessary) and integrate the concepts of population, random process, sample and random sample.
-We do this to integrate the idea of probability to the wider concept of studying non-enumerable classes of entities or events using data, thus integrating the concept of probability to the study of statistics in a wider sense.
+We do this to integrate the idea of probability to the wider concept of studying non-enumerable classes of entities or events using data, thus integrating probability to the study of statistics in a wider sense.
 Why is this relevant?
 <br><br>

 A non-enumerable class is one whose members cannot all be studied, making the class "unlimited", either only in practice or in both theory and practice.
 To study the nature of the members of a non-enumerable class as a whole (i.e. in general), we need to make generalisations, through either induction or statistics (i.e. measurements on raw data); the statistical approach is weaker, but in many cases, it is the only approach that can be taken.
-Now, when we need to study a non-enumerable class using the data of samples drawn from it, we deal with uncertainty about the characteristics of the class as a whole.
-This is because samples are particulars; without induction, universals can at best only be approximated from particulars.
-Hence, inferences from the data of samples of a non-enumerable class are uncertain, but the data does reveal _something_; this makes probability measures the right tools to study such a class further in such a context.
+When we need to study a non-enumerable class using the data of samples drawn from it, we deal with uncertainty about the characteristics of the class as a whole.
+This is because samples are particulars; using data alone without induction, universals can only be approximated from particulars (_universals also cannot be deduced from particulars_).
+Hence, drawing and measuring samples from the population is part of a random process, which makes probability measures the right tools to study such a class further in such a context.

 ### Population
 The set of all elements in a class of similar elements, i.e. the set of all units of a specific kind.
 This can be the set of all...